claudioDema99/ExpLab-FirstAssignment/README.md

     git clone https://github.com/claudioDema99/ExpLab-FirstAssignment

-and from the root directory of your ROS2 workspace run the command:
+From the root directory of your ROS2 workspace run the command:

     colcon build

+Now, you have to install `konsole` with the command:

+    sudo apt-get install konsole

+Inside the `/scr` of your root directory use:

+    chmod u+x launch_exp.sh

 Finally, to run the code, type the following command:

-    ros2 launch robot_urdf gazebo_aruco.launch.py
+    bash launch_exp.sh

 ## Videos 📼